DanskeMarkets/event-router/README.md

 ## Introduction

 This library implements a low latency router for events and a DSL for specifying the routing.
-It's similar to Google Guava's `EventBus`, however,
+It's similar to Google Guava's [EventBus](https://github.com/google/guava/wiki/EventBusExplained), however,

-1. it's 6 times faster than Guava's `EventBus` and
+1. it's 6 times faster than Guava's EventBus and
 2. the routing is explicitly specified using a DSL to provide an overview (instead of annotations being distributed across various classes.)

 See [this repo](https://github.com/danskemarkets/jmh-event-router) for a JMH benchmark comparison with Guava's EventBus.